 I live in Scottsdale, Arizona with my incredible wife and two children.
 We love to travel and experience new places and cultures.
 I golf when I can and enjoy films, theatre, good restaurants and exciting performance venues.

 Born and raised in Wyoming, we rode horses, herded cows and all the usual cowboy stuff.
-I studied fine art and jewellery design at Colorado University in Boulder.
+I studied fine art and jewelry design at Colorado University in Boulder.
 After college, I moved to Hollywood, California with a rock band.
-I found it too hectic and crazy there, so I relocated to Arizona where my father had a mining operation and a facility where I could make Turquoise jewellery.
+I found it too hectic and crazy there, so I relocated to Arizona where my father had a mining operation and a facility where I could make Turquoise jewelry.

 I’ve travelled to several continents in search of the illusive Turquoise stone.
-A decade ago, new finds of Turquoise were discovered in China, so I became a partner in a Turquoise production company where we processed one tonne of Turquoise per day.
+A decade ago, new finds of Turquoise were discovered in China, so I became a partner in a Turquoise production company where we processed one ton of Turquoise per day.
 Like most Turquoise mines, the Chinese Maanshan and Hubei deposits have been mostly depleted.

-A decade ago, new finds of Turquoise were discovered in China, so I became a partner in a Turquoise production company where we processed one tonne of Turquoise per day.
+A decade ago, new finds of Turquoise were discovered in China, so I became a partner in a Turquoise production company where we processed one ton of Turquoise per day.
 Like most Turquoise mines, the Chinese Maanshan and Hubei deposits have been mostly depleted.

 I’m a guy that loves to shop, which may have been what pushed me to open the Semi-precious Gallery in Scottsdale, the Turquoise Outlet in New Mexico and Turquesa Internacional in Taxco, Mexico.
 My staff and I have a background in the Arts which contributes to productions of gemstone sculptures and art objects.
 One of our most exciting projects was for Axis Radius nightclub in Scottsdale, which is home to a 40 foot long curved and under-lit Amber Lounge with matching cocktail tables and lamps that we designed and produced for the owners.
 Currently our factory and showroom produces gemstone roughs and products six days a week.